bkw777/rgb2vga/README.md

 Uses Altera DE0-Nano FPGA development board to convert analog 15Khz RGB signal to VGA 31Khz 256 color.

-This is a slightly modified version of the original design by Luis Felipe da Costa Antoniosi.
+This is a modified version of the original [RGB2VGA by Luis Felipe da Costa Antoniosi](https://sites.google.com/site/tandycocoloco/rgb2vga).

-For more information and directions see the [original documentation](https://sites.google.com/site/tandycocoloco/rgb2vga)
+The electronics and fpga code are the same as the original.
+The resistor values are from [Roger Taylor](http://www.cococommunity.net/vga-for-the-coco-3/).
+The physical layout is changed to make a more compact package and to include the two modifications described on the original version.
+The schematic and pcb layout are re-drawn from scratch in KiCad to provide editable source files.
+The enclosure is new and also included here in OpenSCAD source form.
+The vhdl source is included and cleaned up to remove any non-source files.
+And everything, PCB, Firmware, Enclosure is included here in a single repo for convenience and to provide sourcees for each.

-Video showing v003 in action
+Video showing v003 in action.
 [![](https://img.youtube.com/vi/MPYQRHWyUGA/hqdefault.jpg)](https://youtu.be/MPYQRHWyUGA)

 ![](PCB/rgb2vga.jpg)